LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Supported-languages.md

   </table>
 </div>

-### Languages supported in Analytics Builder

-The [Analytics Builder](data-reporting-analytics-builder-analytics-builder-overview.html) supports the English language only.

-### Languages supported by MCS

-[MCS](<data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html>) is available in: English, French, Italian, Japanese, German and Spanish.

 ## Conversational Cloud Language Configuration
 ### Account level setting
 To set the language of the Conversational Cloud user interface of an account, change the language settings in the Users Model footnotes.